Philip Andreae & Associates dates its formation back to 1983, when Philip was working in Manhattan, down on Wall Street.

 - The use cases and value of Block Chain

-- Help enterprises and start-ups understand the complexity of the Payment environment
+- Help enterprises and start-ups understand the complexity of the payments environment

 - Focus on the expansion of the number of connected devices and the expanding need to standardize digital identity, authentication and cyber security.